• Skip to main content

 Ingredients

-• Besan (Gram Flour)Flour - Besan gives the fish the Punjabi flair.
+• Besan (Gram Flour) - Indian pakoras are made with besan batter and fish pakora is no different.
 It adds amazing nutty taste to the batter.
 You may use fine ground chickpea flour in place of besan.
-Else all purpose flour.

 • Rice Flour - Use fine ground unsweetened rice flour.
 Rice flour makes the fish crispy when you deep fry.

-How to Make Amritsari Fish
+How to Make Fish Pakora

-Pan Frying the Fish :- To pan fry, add 3-4 tablespoon oil to a shallow pan.
+Pan Frying :- To pan fry, add 3-4 tablespoon oil to a shallow pan.
 Let oil heat and place the marinated fish in a single layer in oil.
 Fry on low medium heat for about 5 minutes on each side.
 Flip as needed.

 Tips

-Amritsari Fish Featured Image.
+Fish pakora Featured Image.

 Tanvi Srivastava